2 DAYS IN AMSTERDAM: THE PERFECT ITINERARY

 Andaz: We didn’t stay there, but Andaz is usually a safe bet, with a modern arty touch.
 The Amsterdam edition seems to be super quirky and cool.

 Here it is … my recommendation for 2 perfect days in Amsterdam!
-I hope this will help you planned for your upcoming vacations, but if you have any question, don’t hesitate to leave me a message!
+I hope you liked this itinerary and that it will help you planned your upcoming vacations in Amsterdam, but if you have any questions, don’t hesitate to leave me a message!
 Thanks for reading !